IBM/telco-network-cloud-drivers/content/reference/security/configuring-external-ldap.md

 ### Suspension using Password Policy

-The default installation of TNCO, which comes with an instance of OpenLDAP, will have a password policy installed and enforced.
+The default installation of TNC-O, which comes with an instance of OpenLDAP, will have a password policy installed and enforced.
 This meachanism can be used to lockout users.
 The easiest way to lockout a user is to set a value within the pwdAccountLockedTime attribute under the user's DN record.
 An example of this is shown below:

 #### Lock User